 We only collect personal information that we need for the specific purposes described in the consent provided by you.

-Depending on the type of products or services we provide to you, we may collect personal information including:
+Depending on the type of products or services we provide to you, and the consent that you have provided, we may collect the following personal information:

 - name, contact information

-- demographic information (age, gender, family and marital status, income, education, and employment)
+- demographic information (age, date of birth, gender, family and marital status, income, education, and employment)

 - driving records and history